Collagen Supplementation – How It Works, What Forms Exist, and Why It’s Worth It?

 • supports skin

-• strengthens tendons, ligaments, and connective tissue
+• strengthens tendons, ligaments and connective tissue

-• beneficial for bones and musculoskeletal system
+• positively affects bones and the musculoskeletal system

 • forms the basis of anti-aging supplementation